bmvdgeijn/WASP/CHT/README.md

 The test is described in
 [our paper](http://biorxiv.org/content/early/2014/11/07/011221): van de Geijn B\*, McVicker G\*, Gilad Y, Pritchard JK.
 "WASP: allele-specific software for robust discovery of molecular quantitative trait loci"

-Some components of the test that are described in the paper are not included in the current version of the test.
-This version does not: (1) update the heterozygote probabilities based on observed reads across all datatypes; or (2) correct variation due to GC content and fraction of reads in peak regions in each individual.
-These parts of the test were removed to simplify the code and to remove several dependencies.
-In principle these corrections could be applied to the input files prior to running the test.
-For example a script could update the heterozygote probabilities and read count totals using information about read counts and GC content etc.

 Dependencies
 ----------